 Legal Arguments for Removing Confederate Monuments

 From Florida to Maryland to Montana, public monuments to the Confederacy were removed by cities large and small across America in 2017.
 But in a handful of states (Alabama, Georgia, Mississippi, North Carolina, South Carolina and Virginia) it remains illegal to remove or alter any statue or plaque or street name dedicated to Confederate generals, soldiers or political leaders.
-This is significant because nearly 300 of the 718 monuments and statues to the Confederacy in the U.S. are found in Georgia, North Carolina and Virginia alone [source: SPLC].
+This is significant because more than 300 of the 780 monuments and statues to the Confederacy in the U.S. are found in Georgia, North Carolina and Virginia alone [source: SPLC].

 Civil rights groups believe that there are some legal arguments that could override the state bans.
 One of the most promising legal tactics is to claim that Confederate monuments on public land are a violation of the Equal Protection clause in the 14th Amendment to the Constitution.
 In essence, the constitutional argument against Confederate monuments is that they were erected as expressions of white supremacy, and that their continued existence is a form of state-supported racism.
 Confederate monuments on public land make black people feel unequal in the eyes of the state, that they are second-class citizens.